 A critical part of any business is to conduct a cybersecurity risk assessment.
 Why?
 Because cyber attacks can negatively impact businesses large or small, including data loss or destruction, reputational damages, litigation and fines, extortion, etc.

+What is a cybersecurity risk assessment?
 Also known as a cyber threat assessment, an assessment of your internal and external vulnerabilities will help you manage, understand, control, and mitigate cybersecurity risks while establishing a cybersecurity standard for your business.

 There are cybersecurity risk management solutions that help perform threat assessments, which we will discuss more about that later.
 To start, let’s break down the basics of cybersecurity risk assessments.